BeryJu/p2/docs/configuration/nginx_reverse_proxy.md

 ## Reverse Proxy Configuration

-To use Pyazo behind an nginx Reverse-Proxy, you can use the following configuration:
+To use p2 behind an nginx Reverse-Proxy, you can use the following configuration:

 ```nginx
 server {